theplant/relay/README.md

 - **Optional cursor encryption**: Supports encrypting cursors using `GCM(AES)` or `Base64` to ensure the security of pagination information.
 - **Flexible query strategies**: Optionally skip the `TotalCount` query to improve performance, especially in large datasets.
 - **Non-generic support**: Even without using Go generics, you can paginate using the `any` type for flexible use cases.
+- **Computed fields**: Add database-level calculated fields using SQL expressions for sorting and pagination.
 - **Powerful filtering**: Type-safe filtering with support for comparison operators, string matching, logical combinations, and relationship filtering.

 ## Usage